Resume

 Alternatively, you can use Rezi AI Resume Summary Generator to draft a tailored summary for you.
 Simply enter your job title and the key skills you want to highlight, and it will generate a draft.
 If you also input the target job description or have already completed your resume in Rezi, it will incorporate these details for a more personalized and accurate result.

-5. Focus on relevant outcomes in the work experience section
+8. Focus on relevant responsibilities and outcomes in the work experience section

 Tailor your resume work experience section not just by including key skills and responsibilities, but by proving them.